Understanding Obesity in Cats and How to Get Them Healthy

 From Pets Best, a U.S. dog and cat health insurance agency founded in 2005.

 A 2011 study by Association for Pet Obesity Prevention found that over 50% of cats were either obese or overweight.

 - Liver disease

 Obesity has been associated with increased risk for serious medical conditions in cats.
 Studies show that obese cats are five times more likely then cats of normal weight to develop lameness requiring veterinary care.
 Excess weight puts stress on joints, muscles and ligaments, and can predispose cats to soft tissue injuries and osteoarthritis.
 Obese cats are four times more likely to develop diabetes mellitus, are two times more likely to suffer non-allergic skin conditions such as dry, flaky skin and chin acne, and are at risk for a potentially life-threatening liver disease called hepatic lipidosis.
 All of which also have a side effect to your wallet.
 Pet insurance can help cover medical issues with cats but to alleviate potential financial and emotional stress on yourself, it’s best to help your cat shed the pounds.

 Find out how pet insurance could offset other medical costs for your cat: Learn how pet insurance works and if you need it.

 Factors that Affect Obesity

-Many factors affect obesity, including reproductive status, gender, age, level of activity, diet type and feeding style.
+Many factors affect obesity, including reproductive status, gender, age, level of activity, diet type, and feeding style.
 For instance, neutered or spayed cats require fewer calories for their daily need, and indoor cats that are inactive and fed “free choice” (food available at all times) will tend to overeat.
 The bottom line is this: we feed them too many calories.
-Any calories not burned off in exercise or used for basic body function will be stored as fat.
+Calories not burned off during exercise or used for basic body function will be stored as fat.
 So how do we get a fat cat to lose weight?